-Dr. Satheesh Krishnamurthy Fellow of Royal Scoeity of Chemistry (FRSC), Fellow of Materials, Minerals and Minning (FIMMM) and Chair of Energy Technology at the School of Engineering and Innovation, STEM at The Open University.
+Dr. Satheesh Krishnamurthy is also a Fellow of Royal Scoeity of Chemistry (FRSC), Fellow of Materials, Minerals and Minning (FIMMM) and Chair of Energy Technology, at the School of Engineering and Innovation, STEM at The Open University.
 He is also vice president of Indian chamber of Youth Entrerepneurs (indiancye.org) Prior to joining the faculty in 2012, he was a Research Fellow at Dublin City University (2008-2012) and Trinity College Dublin, Ireland between (2004- 2008) and he received his Ph.D. degree from the University of Newcastle upon Tyne in 2004.
 He is currently reviewer of high impact factor journals such as Physical Review B, Advanced Materials and Nanotechnology and also in the peer review panel of Royal Academy of Engineering,UNESCO and various other research councils

 Research in the Krishnamurthy’s lab is primarily funded through grants from the European Union, Indo-Ireland, Enterprise Ireland, which is focused on commercializing low cost commercial viable nanomaterials, devices for energy harvesting and storage.
 In recent years, Dr. Krishnamurthy has received the Overseas Research Scholarship Award for doing PhD (2001-2004).
 He was invited by former president of India Dr. A.P.J Kalam in the year 2007 to discuss about Nano initiatives in India and societal impacts.
 Dr. Krishnamurthy’s work on gold nitride, entitled Scientists create substitute for gold, came as special issue in BBC.
 Dr. Krishnamurthy also represented Ireland in Eu-India research and Innovation Forum and led several delegations to India to forge tangible scientific and Innovation partnership with India.